Tunable THz-whistle built on two-dimensional Helmholtz resonator: Two-dimensional THz whistle

-Let us estimate the important parameters of THz whistle depicted in Fig.\ref{Fig2}.
-The modern e-beam lithography and plasma etching\cite{Steinberg22} allow one to manufacture nanoscale devices.
+Let us estimate the important parameters of the proposed THz whistle.
 For simplicity, we will assume the rectangular cavity $W,L=1\mu$m and identical orifices at the source and drain $w,l=0.1\mu$m.
-To provide the perfect screening we use a value $d=50$nm for gate to 2D channel spacing.
-For gate voltage excess $U_{g}-U_{T}=1$V, the electron effective mass $m=0,067m_{0}$ and GaAs permittivity $\varepsilon=12.8$ we obtain the carrier density $n=1.4\cdot 10^{12}$cm$^{-2}$, plasma wave velocity $v=1.63\cdot 10^{8}$cm/s and, finally, the output frequency $f=\frac{v}{2\pi L}=0.26$THz.
-At low-temperatures the e-e scattering length $\lambda_{ee}\sim n^{-1/2}=8.4$nm is less than all other length scales which justifies the hydrodynamic approach.
-Referring to flux velocity limited in GaAs by the saturation value $V=10^{7}$cm/s we estimate atop the Mach number as $M=V/v=0.06$.
+To provide perfect screening we assume the lowest reported value\cite{Kukushkin15} of gate-to-2D channel spacing $d=50$nm.
+For gate voltage excess $U_{g}-U_{T}=1$V, the electron effective mass $m=0.067m_{0}$ and GaAs permittivity $\varepsilon=12.8$ we estimate the carrier density $n=1.4\cdot 10^{12}$cm$^{-2}$, plasma wave velocity $v=1.62\cdot 10^{8}$cm/s and, finally, the output frequency $f=\frac{v}{2\pi W}=0.26$THz.
+According to Fig.\ref{Fig3} the e-e scattering length is less than all other length scales at $T\geq 10$K justifying viscous transport regime.
+Importantly, an increase in temperature simplifies our ambitious task.
+Indeed, the diagram in Fig.\ref{Fig3} demonstrated that viscous transport mode $l_{p}\gg W\gg l_{ee}$ may persist even for elevated temperatures.
+The enhanced current, if applied, may lead to vortex formation and, in turn, whistling in THz range.
+Referring to flux velocity limited by saturation value $V\sim 10^{7}$cm/s in GaAs we estimate atop the Mach number as $M=V/v=0.06$.
 Surprisingly, this estimate is close to range $M=0.02-0.04$ reported in acoustic experiment\cite{Wilson1970}.
-However, the precise comparison of the operation of a THz whistle and its acoustic analogue is questionable.
-Indeed, it is generally adopted\cite{Landau87} that the streams transformed from each other by scaling the coordinates and velocities are similar when the Reynolds and Strouhal hydrodynamic numbers $R,S$ remain unchanged.
-This statement is undisputable for streams of the \emph{same} dimensionality.
-We argue that comparison of two-dimensional flow with three-dimensional analog done in Ref.\cite{Dyakonov95} appears to be incorrect.
-In contrast, the planar current tube encountered in a 3D fluid motion would be useful for comparison with 2D electron gas case.
-To continue with THz-whistle parameters, we estimate the low-temperature electron viscosity $\nu\sim \hbar/m =15$cm$^{2}$/s and, then the dimensionless Reynolds ${\text R}=\frac{V l}{\nu}=7$ and Strouhal ${\text S}=\frac{V}{lf}=3.8$ numbers.
-Further study of the properties of the THZ whistle and the search for its possible analogue seems to be a feasible task.
+Also, the Strouhal number ${\text S}=\frac{V}{lf}=3.8$ is close to that $\sim 0.6$ reported for acoustic whistling\cite{Wilson1970}.
+Finally, assuming much higher temperatures $T\gg 30$K we estimate the electron viscosity $\nu\sim \hbar/m =12$cm$^{2}$/s caused by interelectronic collisions, i.e. when $l_{ee}\sim n^{-1/2}$.
+The respective Reynolds number ${\text R}=\frac{V l}{\nu}=8$ confirms the possibility of nonlinear hydrodynamic effects, namely the desired vortices formation.